matinkg/nfa-to-dfa/README.md

 5. Review the DFA in the visual representation and JSON format.
 6. Experiment with different automata configurations.

+## Known issues

+- The converter will crash if there are loop epsilon transitions in the NFA.

 ## Contributing

 If you find any issues or have suggestions for improvements, feel free to open an issue or submit PR.